EllieSadler/ellie-zsh/docs/utils.md

-# Zsh Utility Commands and Configs
+# Utility Commands and Configs

 This document contains some utility commands and configs that can be helpful for creating and editing your own custom Zsh commands or can be found in the commands listed on Custom Commands to Improve Workflow or this page.